kryan17/kryan17.github.io/Characters/816283HarveyWallbanger.md

 <h2> Act One - Hot & Cold Drinks </h2>

 __If asked whether there’s an ice pick behind the bar, say:__
 <p> I do normally carry an ice pick with me, it’s one of the tools of the trade, but I was told everything would be provided for me at Catsby Hall- which it was.
-The ice pick and a plentiful supply of ice are both kept in the kitchen.
+The ice pick and a plentiful supply of ice are both kept in the kitchen. </p>

 __If asked whether you’ve been in the kitchen today, if you’re INNOCENT say:__
-Er, no. When I said I’ve been behind the bar all day it means exactly that.
+<p> Er, no. When I said I’ve been behind the bar all day it means exactly that.
 I haven’t left my post.
 Yes, the door to the kitchen is behind the bar by Chef Cleaver has been bringing the ice through to me all day.
-Go and ask him.
+Go and ask him. </p>

 __If asked whether you’ve been in the kitchen today, if you’re GUILTY say:__
-Of course I have, the door to the kitchen is behind the bar so I can fetch ice and water for your every whim.
+<p> Of course I have, the door to the kitchen is behind the bar so I can fetch ice and water for your every whim.
 I’m not going to be very popular serving warm drinks, am I?
-I took a toilet break sometime after 5pm too, is that allowed?
+I took a toilet break sometime after 5pm too, is that allowed? </p>